mkendall12/workforce-data-quality-analysis/README.md

 This project simulates a workforce data quality and operations workflow for Celestial Ridge Technologies, a fictional ~1,000-person hybrid technology and services company.

-The goal is to make workforce data easier to trust, investigate, and use by loading source extracts into PostgreSQL, profiling the data, applying business-rule validations, and reconciling records across related workforce datasets.
+The goal is to make workforce data easier to trust, investigate, and use by loading source extracts into PostgreSQL, profiling the data, applying business-rule validations, reconciling records across related workforce datasets, and performing workforce-focused analysis.

 The project focuses on identifying data-quality issues before the data is used for downstream reporting or operational processes.